 John Cunningham Sanders is almost certainly John Cunningham Saunders, born in Tavistock to Jacob Saunders and Prothesia (Pertesey) Cudlipp (whom we met above, inheriting the lease in 1718).
 He was baptised as a Presbytarian at the Abbey Chapel on March 25th 1717.
 I cannot find a record of his death but a ‘Sugden’ family tree (on Ancetry.co.uk) places this in the year 1732 when he would have been just fifteen years old.
 He seems to have had a brother Jacob, who died aged two years old in 1722.
 His mother and father died in 1724 and 1725 respectively.
 He would therefore have been orphaned at the age of about eight.
 He was survived only by his sister Elizabeth, eleven when when he died, leaving her the only surviving member of the family.
 If this ‘Sugden’ family tree is accurate then this helps date the map to no earlier and probably close to 1732.

+We are told that the land is being ‘claimed by the parish’.
+Perhaps this relates to the earlier petition of 1677, at which time an earlier attempt had taken place to secure the lease for use by the poor.
 The title of the maps says that the plan is of ‘Saint John’s Chappell’.
 This raises the question as to whether the building shown in the map is the former chapel or if the title is merely referring to land that is known as Saint John’s Chappell?

 The Road and (lack of) Bridge